sastoudt/nudgeStatLabs/README.md

 ## Lab Instructions

 There will be a pre-lab and a lab report for each lab.
 The pre-lab will be completed individually and graded for completion.
-This is **due by noon on Thursdays**.
+This is **due by 9am on Thursdays**.
 Then during lab you will work in a team of three to complete a lab report.
-If you finish early you can use the time to work on the homework due the following day.Pre-lab is submitted as a Google Form (see below).
-Lab report submitted to Moodle as LastName-LastName-LastName-L-LabNumber.Rmd and LastName-LastName-L-LabNumber.html The lab report is **due before class on the Monday following the lab**.
+If you finish early you can use the time to work on other assignments for the course.
+Pre-lab is submitted as a Google Form (see below).
+Lab report submitted to Moodle as LastName-LastName-LastName-L-LabNumber.Rmd and LastName-LastName-L-LabNumber.html The lab report is **due on the Friday following the lab**.

 ## How to Submit Pre-Lab